How Many National Parks Are There?

 Big Thicket National Preserve in 2020.Source: William Farr

-The 19 National preserves are areas that are managed in a similar way to national parks, but they allow for certain uses that are not allowed in national parks, such as hunting, fishing, and trapping.
+The 19 National preserves are areas that are managed in a similar way to national parks.
+They allow for certain uses that are not allowed in national parks, such as hunting, fishing, and trapping.
 Three popular preserves are:

 National Recreation Areas